Cross-correlating radial peculiar velocities and CMB lensing convergence

 \section{Conclusions and outlook}

 Both the peculiar motion of individual galaxies and the optical path of CMB photons are influenced by the gravitational field of the cosmic web, and thus can be used as DM tracers.
 Their statistical properties can be studied together with the distribution of galaxies in the sky.
-On the other hand, contrary to the galaxy distribution, they have no dependence from the galaxy bias $b(z)$, and thus can be used to break degeneracies in our cosmological inference.
-Furthermore, PV's are explicitly sensitive to the growth rate $f$ and the lensing convergence the matter distribution $\Omega_m$, making them a promising tool to explore different gravitaional models and current cosmological parameter tensions.
+On the other hand, contrary to the galaxy distribution, they have no dependence from the galaxy bias $b(z)$, and thus can be used to break degeneracies in our cosmological inference.\footnote{It is important to stress that this is true for directly measured peculiar velocities, but not for the ones obtained through reconstruction as they require an underlying galaxy density field to be defined.} Furthermore, PV's are explicitly sensitive to the growth rate $f$, whereas the lensing convergence to the matter distribution $\Omega_m$, making them a promising tool to explore different gravitational models and current cosmological parameters tensions.
 In this work, for the first time, we assess the significance of their statistical cross correlation from current and forthcoming experiments.
 Because of the geometry of the problem, one would expect the signal to be intrinsically small.
 Indeed, the CMB lensing peaks at relatively high redshift $z \sim \mathcal{O}(1)$, whereas peculiar motions observations are available only at closer redshifts $z \sim \mathcal{O}(0.1)$.
 However, contrary to these expectations, our theoretical prediction shows that with perfect experiments, i.e. at the sample variance limit, the signal would be significantly detectable with a cumulative S/N $\geq 30 \sigma$ (standard deviations) at angular scales $3\leq\ell\leq100$.
 If realistic noises are taken into account, however, the S/N drops for direct PV measurements to a few $\sigma$'s, making their detection marginal.